Cyriaque Lamar

 “The what?”

-“The Martian Embargo.
+“The Martian Embargo, 2810.
 Earth severed trade with The Holy Olympians.”

-“The Holy-O’s began forcing tourists to live inside of a mountain.”
+“The Holy-O’s forced tourists to live inside a mountain.”

-“That was about when Xoz and I found that fascinating pebble, yeah?
+“That was when me and Xoz found that pebble, yeah?”

 “Yes, three months ago.”